January 16th, 2025 Update:

 We

-contain the work area, remove and dispose of all contaminated materials.
+filtered air scrubbers, remove and dispose of all contaminated materials.
 Then, our Mold Remediation Technology is

 performed by trained, professional technicians.